Dilijan: Dilijan National Park

 The forests of Dilijan cover an area of more than 34,000 hectares.
 For the enrichment of the natural life around Dilijan, the state forest reserve was founded in 1958 to become known as Dilijan National Park later in 2002.
 Woods cover 94% of the park territory and with around 40 types of trees and 18 types of bushes, being mostly oaks, beeches, hornbeams, maples, elms, willows, etc.

 The national park is also rich in its fauna, including brown bear, wolf, marten, otter, lynx, sylvan cat, Persian squirrel, sylvan dormouse, hedgehog, chamois, European red deer, wild hog, pheasant, quail, partridge, Caspian turkey, culver, white-tailed eagle, lammergeyer, pygmy eagles, golden eagle, hawk and others.

-Lake Parz is one of Dilijan's most attractive natural sites.
+Lake Parz is one of Dilijan's most attractive natural landmarks.
 It is situated in the northern part of the town at a height of 1400 m above sea level.
 It has an area of 2 ha and an average depth of 8 m.

 To the east of the Lake Parz, at a distance of 3 km from Gosh village, Lake Tzlka is located at a height of 1500 m.
 Aghstev River with its tributaries passes through the town and the surrounding forest.
 Its origins are from the northwestern part of the Pambak mountain range, at a height of 2980 m.
 Aghstev River has a length of 133 km.
 Many tributaries flow into Aghstev such as Bldsan, Ghshtoghan, Haghartsin and Getik rivers.

 Climate

-The climate in Dilijan is cool during summer and cold with snowfalls in winter.
+The climate in Dilijan is classified as warm summer humid continental climate (Köppen Dfb) with cool weather during the summer and cold with snowfalls in winter.
 With its montane climate, Dilijan is a town-resort with favorable oxygen regimen, unique landscape features and curative mineral water.

 Demographics

 The majority of the population in Dilijan are ethnic Armenians who belong to the Armenian Apostolic Church, under the jurisdiction of the Diocese of Tavush based in Ijevan.
 There is also a small community of Russians who are spiritual Christians known as Molokans.

 As of the 2011 census, Dilijan has a population of 17,712, down from 23,700 reported in the 1989 census.
 Currently, the town has an approximate population of 16,600 as per the 2016 official estimate.
+As of the 2022 census, Dilijan has a population of 15,914.

 Dilijan does not a have a church building, and the church services are conducted at a building within the Tufenkian Old Dilijan complex.
 The town's monumental church is currently under construction since April 2016.